hack-r/theVault-Darknet-Market/README.md

 ## 🚀 Project Overview

-**theVault** is a transformation of previous projects into a fully functional vendor store.
-It builds upon the foundations laid by Eckmar's Marketplace and Goldhat Free Market, updating the codebase to utilize **Laravel 11** and **PHP 8.3.x**.
+**theVault** iterates on the foundations laid by Eckmar's Marketplace and Goldhat Free Market, updating the codebase to utilize **Laravel 11** and **PHP 8.3.x**.
+Laravel 12 will be supported after its imminent launch.

 This project has been tested on Debian and Fedora.
 Fedora is recommended on the basis that Debian is cruddy and basic.
 It probably runs fine on almost any Linux, but you'll need to update the installer commands (change dnf, apt, or your package manager accordingly).